Vince Carter suited up 418 times with the Toronto Raptors and visited Toronto another 21 times as a visitor.

-Originally called the Air Canada Centre, it's the arena where 'Half Man, Half Amazing' came to life.
-From the time he first stepped foot in the building, Vinsanity breathed new life into a Raptors franchise struggling to find its footing.
+Though it's been nearly 16 years since he called Toronto his basketball home, it will always ring near and dear as the city where 'Half Man, Half Amazing' came to life.
+From the time he first stepped foot in the Air Canada Centre, Vinsanity breathed new life into a Raptors franchise struggling to find its footing.

 Here's a closer look into some of the statistical narratives that defined Carter's time in Toronto.